Lillian1228/Data-Science-Nuggets/Algorithms/python_cheatsheet.md

 - String
   - ```char.isdigit()``` check if a character is a digit (0-9)
+  - ```string.find(sub)```: locate the first occurrence of a specified substring within a given string.
+Return the lowest index where the substring begins, or -1 if not found.
   - Deserialize a string to list: ```data.split(",")```
   - Remove spaces in a string: ```data.replace(" ","")```
   - Convert a single-character string to the index position in the Unicode character set: ```ord('a')``` &rarr; 97; Inversely, convert a Unicode index to the corresponding character: ```chr(65)``` &rarr; 'A'